Research & Best Practices

 As a quality management concept, Zero Defect Manufacturing underpins Lean and Six Sigma thinking.
 The logic is that driving down the occurrence of flaws and deviations from specification reduces waste and increases OEE.
 By ensuring customers only receive goods of the quality they expect, it also boosts a company’s reputation and can help grow market share.

-This blog introduces the concept of zero defects in manufacturing.
+This blog introduces the zero defects concept in manufacturing.
 It covers the principles, some implementation strategies, tools and techniques and the importance of training and culture.

 Principles of Zero Defect Manufacturing